lineality/Online_Voting_Using_One_Time_Pads/README.md

 ?. one pad per set of elections vs. two pads per single election (backup pads?)
 3. more cryptographic signature use?

+Topic:
+- use of one time pads and signing signatures

 Notes:
 - individual permission drop-off folders (like S3)
 - anonymized ballots (storing data without direct connection to user information)